Student Accommodation in London

 Besides having facilities for student accommodation in London, Casita offers student accommodation in these UK cities:

-What is the average rent for student accommodation in London?
+What is the average rent for a London student accommodation?

 The average rent for a student accommodation in London is between £200 and £400 per week.
 The closer you are to your university the higher the rent is; therefore, if you want an affordable room in London, you might need to choose a room away from your chosen university.

-How long can you stay in student accommodation in London?
+How long can you stay in a London student accommodation?

 Typical contracts start from 40 weeks and could last till 52 weeks; still, If you wish to stay for only a couple of weeks, some providers offer flexible and short-term stays for higher rates.